Choosing the life of a contractor can feel like a really big step when you are sitting in a nice safe permanent job.

 Finding time for holidays

 If you have a contract coming to an end you can select your next contract start date a week or two after the end of the previous contract, neatly fitting in a break at the end of one project and prior to the next.

-If you are running you own Limited company then this is a good reason to build up some cash reserves within the business as it takes some of this sort of stress away.
+If you are running your own Limited company then this is a good reason to build up some cash reserves within the business as it takes some of this sort of stress away.

 Should you become a contractor?

-Both permanent and contractor lives have benefits and drawbacks, but for me it is worth giving it a go for a few years.
-Contracting allows you to broaden your network of industry contacts, provides you with a variety of work and gives you a taste of running your own company which will all be valuable for you long term – if it doesn’t work out you can always go back to life as a permie.
+Both permanent and contractor lives have benefits and drawbacks, but for me, it is worth giving it a go for a few years.
+Contracting allows you to broaden your network of industry contacts provides you with a variety of work and gives you a taste of running your own company which will all be valuable for your long term – if it doesn’t work out you can always go back to life as a permie.

 Obviously, the decision is yours at the end of the day, but the demand for tech staff is very high right now, so the risks are minimal.
 Go on.
 Give it a go!